MBWest/Note-Taking/Windows/Command Prompt/Commands/md & mkdir.md

 # md

+- Makes new directories
+- Can make multiple at one time

+---

+## Examples

 | **Command** | **Description** |
 |-------------|-----------------|
 | `md C:\Exercise3a` | In C:\ Create a folder called Excercise3a, change your working directory to that folder |